networknt/swagger-bundler/README.md

 ### Use it as Java utility

 ```
+java -jar target/swagger-bundler.jar <folder of swagger.yaml>

+# to visualize debug message during the bundling process, use the utility with the debugOutput flag
-java -jar target/swagger-bundler.jar [folder of swagger.yaml]
+java -DdebugOutput -jar target/swagger-bundler.jar  <folder of swagger.yaml>

 ```

 ### Use it in IDE

-Another way to run the bundler is from IDE.
-Just set the parameter and you can easily debug into it.
+Another way to run the bundler is from an IDE.
+Just set the folder of the swagger.yaml file as a program argument and you can easily debug into it.

 ### Use Docker